My Architecture Projects at a Glance (3) | Best of Architech Studios

 Important Disclaimer

 The main purpose of publishing those kinds of projects is only informative and instructive.
-Because of the huge lack of references, notably in the Arab region that limits especially the Architecture academic students from doing their research, I hope these posts will bring some help where needed.
+Because of the huge lack of references, notably in the Arab region, which limits especially the Architecture academic students from doing their research, I hope these posts will bring some help where needed.

 Furthermore, because of some old mentality that forbids their owners from bringing their projects to light due to their possession of the copyright of the material in question, as they said, in which I have serious doubts...